-We believe that music is a universal language that embodies one of the highest forms of creativity.
-A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
+We believe that Music should engage and inspire pupils to develop a love of music and to perceive their talent as musicians; through our Music curriculum and a wide range of extra-curricular opportunities our pupils increase their self-confidence, creativity, determination, collaboration and their sense of achievement.
+As they progress, our pupils develop a critical engagement with music, allowing them to compose, and to listen with discrimination to and enjoy the best in the musical canon.
+Music is an extra-curricular highlight – our hope is that our children leave us with happy musical memories and an understanding that singing and performing with others is good for the soul.

 Our curriculum is based upon the National Curriculum 2014.
 It aims to ensure that all pupils: